The Guidance & Counseling Office at Discovery helps students make good choices (academically, personally, and socially)

 Take a College Tour Now?

 This website has great virtual tours of many colleges and universities.
-Now is the time to start looking at different campuses and keeping the goal of college in front of you.
+It’s never too early to start looking at different campuses and keeping the goal of college in front of you.
 Check out http://www.youvisit.com/colleges.

 Learn More Magazine

 This magazine is given to us by the Indiana Dept. of Education and has VERY valuable information regarding planning, preparing and paying for high school and college.
 All students will be given this in the fall to take home & share with parents.
 (If you haven't seen this yet, please see it online at www.LearnMoreIndiana.org.)
 All parents and students are encouraged to check out the many websites that are in the magazine.